 Two weeks ago, I was in Ladakh to witness one of the biggest festival of the decade, Naropa festival.
 No doubt, the festival gave me an overwhelming experience around Drukpa Buddhist lineage, local culture, traditions and initiatives like ‘Live to Love’, the landscape of Ladakh surprised me in many ways.
 Trust me, I came back with mixed feelings.
 There were some aspects of Ladakh that disappointed me (pollution and traffic jam of the city) but some of its remote locations left me charmed and delighted.

-Honestly, I was not impressed with Leh city but one place in Ladakh really left me speechless.
-The visit to Pangong lake left me awestruck.
-I would gladly call it the most beautiful place in India that I have seen with my naked eyes.
-In my view, it is one place on Earth that needs no photo-edits and at the same time no photograph can do justice to it.
+Honestly, I was not impressed with Leh city but one place in Ladakh really left me speechless has to be Pangong.
+I would gladly call it the most picturesque lake in India that I have seen with my naked eyes.
+In my view, it is one place on Earth that needs no photo-edits and at the same time no photographer can do justice to it.
+It is beyond picture perfect.
 The beauty of the lake cannot be described in words and therefore I will not even attempt doing it.
 The clicks below will take you through my photo journey and talk about the milestones of this simple and arduous journey.

 First, I call it simple because it does not need much planning and can be completed within a day.
 (We started from Ladakh early morning and returned back by late evening on the same day.)
 Second, you really don’t need to do much except hiring a convenient vehicle and paying for it.
 The real hero is your local driver who steers you through the thrilling roads.
 The roads are simply fantastic but they are quite challenging.
 The landscape and the changing colors of the hills will leave you mesmerized at every few steps.
 As one goes higher and higher, the terrain becomes trickier at every curve and bend.
 Changthang, the far-eastern region of Ladakh is full of rare treasures.
 The two most popular attractions of Changthang are the two spellbinding lakes, Pangong and Tsomoriri.